msveshnikov/autovibe/README.md

 To start using autovibe.dev:

 1.  **Access the Website:** Navigate to [https://autovibe.dev](https://autovibe.dev).
+2.  **Configure API key:** Enter it in the provided field.
-2.  **Input Your Seed:** Enter your initial idea, concept, or data into the provided input field on the main page (`index.html`).
+3.  **Input Your Seed:** Enter your initial idea, concept, or data into the provided input field on the main page (`index.html`).
-3.  **Configure API key:** Enter it in the provided field.
 4.  **Run the Loop:** Click the "Run" or "Start" button.
 Observe any loading indicators.
 5.  **Explore Output:** Wait for the results to appear.
 Explore the generated ideas and outcomes displayed on the page.
 6.  **Stop:** If you want to stop the process, click the "Stop" button.
 The loop will terminate, and you can review and download the results generated up to that point.
+7. Share your results with others or use them for further exploration.

 ## Installation (Local Development)